tillbiskup/aspecd/docs/roadmap.rst

 * Remaining basic processing and analysis steps:

+  * noise analysis (loglog of power vs. frequency, linear fit for power noise)
   * denoising
   * ?
 AxisAlgebra: provide a function that gets evaluated on the values of an axis
-  * Interpolation

-    * for ND with N>2
-    * different types of interpolation

   * BlindSNREstimation with alternative methods
   * SNREstimation with explicitly providing noise (using both, processing and analysis)

+* Models

+  * Implement basic models (Gaussian, Lorentzian, ...)
+  * Models with multiple Gaussians, Lorentzians, ...
+  * ND datasets?
+ND datasets with varying model parameter(s)?
+  * Recipe-driven model creation

 * Expand use cases: reports